obieh/shell-scripting-mini-project/README.md

 * Move to safe location
 * Clean uo temporary files

-### Create a file backup.sh and add the content below
+### Create a file backup.sh and add the content below.

 [](./backup.sh)